 This is a quickly growing chain serving American farm-sourced food in a fast-casual environment.
 It will add to the trend of healthy restaurants on the Upper West Side.
 The new Dig Inn is opened on July 7th, 2018.

-This Japanese steakhouse will be opening soon where BRGR was previously located.
-We’re hearing about huge and yummy cuts of steak for very affordable prices!
-So let’s hope they open up soon.
+This Japanese steakhouse has opened up shop where BRGR was previously located.
+Expect huge and yummy cuts of steak for very affordable prices!

 1215 Amsterdam Avenue

 This pizza place opened in May of 2018.
 Reviews are positive so far.
 Some of their pies include a “Porchini Truffle Pie” with mixed roasted mushrooms, mozzarella cheese, truffle porchini sauce, as well as a “Piccata Pie” with garlic lemon chicken, spinach, mozzarella cheese and cherry tomatoes.

 Some early reviews from their Yelp page:

 Written on 6/18/2018: “A newly opened pizza place – everything is clean and neat.
 You can stay in or take out.
 The owner was serving us himself – very nice & empathetic person.
 Prices are democratic.
 And they don’t have debit card minimum (I really appreciate that).
 Going to visit this place frequently in the future.”